Q: What mobile devices are supported?

-A: The Nokē U-Lock is built to withstand tough environments and weather conditions.
-The Nokē U-Lock is water-resistant, but not waterproof.
+A: The Nokē Padlock has an IP66 rating and is built to withstand tough environments and weather conditions.
+The Nokē Padlock is water-resistant, but not waterproof.
 Meaning, it will withstand rain and snow but not submersion in water.

 Q: What is “1-Step Unlock”?

 A: 1-Step Unlock is a term we use for proximity unlocking when the authorized Bluetooth device is within range.
-It requires that you only press the button on the U-Lock before it will automatically unlock.
-This is slightly less secure than 2-Step Unlock, which requires you to open your lock by pressing the button AND confirming the unlock in the Nokē Pro mobile app.
+It requires that you only press the shackle of the padlock before it will automatically unlock.
+This is slightly less secure than 2-Step Unlock, which requires you to open your lock by pressing the shackle AND confirming the unlock in the Nokē app.

 Q: What is “2-Step Unlock”?

-A: 2-Step Unlock requires that you first, press the button on the lock and second, confirm the unlock within the app on an authorized phone for the Nokē U-Lock to unlock.
-This is more secure than 1-Step Unlock, which only requires that you press the button on the lock while your authorized device is within range.
+A: 2-Step Unlock requires that you first, press the shackle of the lock and second, confirm the unlock within the app on an authorized phone for the Nokē Padlock to unlock.
+This is more secure than 1-Step Unlock, which only requires that you press down on the shackle of the lock while your authorized device is within range.

 Q: What is “Touch Unlock”?

-A: Touch unlock allows a user to open Nokē using the fingerprint reader on his or her smartphone after pressing down on the lock’s button and confirming the unlock within the app.
-This is the most secure method of unlocking the Nokē U-Lock.
+A: Touch unlock allows a user to open Nokē using the fingerprint reader on his or her smartphone after pressing down on the shackle and confirming the unlock within the app.
+This is the most secure method of unlocking the Nokē Padlock.

-Q: Can a Fob be the primary method used to unlock the Nokē U-Lock?
+Q: Can a Fob be the primary method used to unlock the Nokē Padlock?

-Q: Is there a way to unlock the Nokē U-Lock manually?
+Q: Is there a way to unlock the Nokē Padlock manually?

 A: Yes, if a system admin allows it.
-Users can be assigned a one-time code consisting of a randomly generated series of short and long presses on the lock’s button.
+Users can be assigned a one-time code consisting of a randomly generated series of short and long presses on the shackle.
 This code will allow the user to unlock Nokē manually.

 Q: What is a Quick-Click code?

-A: Quick-Click codes are one-time codes issued by a system admin that allow a user to unlock Nokē manually by entering a series of short and long presses on the lock’s button.
+A: Quick-Click codes are one-time codes issued by a system admin that allow a user to unlock Nokē manually by entering a series of short and long presses on the shackle.